Here’s a scenario for you to ponder.

 2. Gallery or Event Space

-Not only will these spaces be aesthetically pleasing to the senses, more often than not, you be sure they’re well seasoned when it comes to small business owners opening a pop up store.
+Not only will these spaces be aesthetically pleasing to the senses, more often than not, you be sure they’re well seasoned when it comes to small business owners opening a pop up shop.
 That means you get access to their weathered list of do’s and don’ts, in addition to a network of other pop up store owners who’ll be more than happy to share their lessons learned.

 You might even be able to hold parties or cocktail hours for your best customers.
 If you’re lucky, you’ll also be able to better plan your venture into analog selling by being able to book in advance, however, you’ll want to keep your eyes out on prime-time dates for your target market.